g-insana/ortho2tree/README.md

 The [UniProt](https://www.uniprot.org) [Reference Proteomes dataset](https://www.uniprot.org/help/reference_proteome) seeks to provide complete proteomes for an evolutionarily diverse, less redundant, set of organisms.

 As higher eukaryotes often encode multiple isoforms of a protein from a single gene, the Reference Proteome pipeline selects a single representative (‘canonical’) sequence.
-UniProt identifies canonical isoforms using a ‘Gene-Centric’ approach: proteins are grouped by gene-identifier and for each gene a single protein sequence is chosen.
+UniProt identifies canonical isoforms using a ‘[Gene-Centric](https://www.uniprot.org/help/gene_centric_isoform_mapping)’ approach: proteins are grouped by gene-identifier and for each gene a single protein sequence is chosen.

 For unreviewed (UniProtKB/TrEMBL) protein sequences (and for some reviewed sequences), the longest sequence in the Gene-Centric group is usually chosen as canonical.
 This can create inconsistencies, selecting canonical sequences with dramatically different lengths for orthologous genes.

-The Ortho2tree data pipeline examines Gene-Centric canonical and isoform sequences from sets of orthologous proteins (from PantherDB), builds multiple alignments, constructs gap-distance trees, and identifies low-cost clades of isoforms with similar lengths.
+The Ortho2tree data pipeline examines Gene-Centric canonical and isoform sequences from sets of orthologous proteins (from [PantherDB](https://www.pantherdb.org/)), builds multiple alignments, constructs gap-distance trees, and identifies low-cost clades of isoforms with similar lengths.
 Canonical choices can be either confirmed or a better one proposed.

+The pipeline and the underlying analysis is described in the manuscript *"Improved selection of canonical proteins for reference proteomes"*, whose pre-print is [available at BioRxiv](https://doi.org/10.1101/2024.03.04.583387).

 An overview of the pipeline is shown in this figure:
 ![ortho2tree pipeline overview](ortho2tree_pipeline.jpg)

-The pipeline can retrieve protein sequences using direct access to the UniProt databases or using the UniProt web API.
+The pipeline can retrieve protein sequences using direct access to the [UniProt](https://www.uniprot.org) databases or using the [UniProt web API](https://www.ebi.ac.uk/proteins/api/doc/).

 Data processing is done on DataFrames employing vectorization and all the orthogroups are processed in parallel:
-- building Multiple Sequence Alignments (via muscle)
+- building Multiple Sequence Alignments (via [muscle](https://drive5.com/muscle/))
-- calculating gap-based Neighbour-Joining trees (via BioPython with a modified pairwise distance function)
+- calculating gap-based Neighbour-Joining trees (via [BioPython](https://biopython.org/) with a modified pairwise distance function)
 - scanning trees to identify low-cost clades
 - ranking best low-cost clades to confirm existing canonicals or suggest replacements